 Match: West Ham 2-2 Crystal Palace

 It has gone down in West Ham folklore as that free-kick.
-As Payet stood over the ball everyone — and I mean everyone — thought the obvious, no only, target was to Hennessey’s right, with the towering Welshman almost glued to his left post.
+As Payet stood over the ball everyone — and I mean everyone — thought the obvious, his only target was to Hennessey’s right, with the towering Welshman almost glued to his left post.
 However, Payet had other ideas.

-Only the Frenchman would attempt to strike past a 6ft 6in ‘keeper on the side of the goal in which he has got it completely covered; it’s almost as though Payet was bored and just fancied a challenge.
+Only the Frenchman would attempt to strike past a 6ft 6in ‘keeper on the side of the goal he’s occupying; it’s almost as though Payet was bored and just fancied a challenge.

 One Palace fan definitely thought it went over and was a bit premature with his celebration…